RESEARCH STARTER

 A computer program is a sequence of instructions for a computer to perform.
 The program is stored in a portion of the computer’s memory and is not executed until a command is given to do so.
 A subroutine or procedure is a portion of a program that performs a single task.

-The hardware or computer itself may contain some programs that are built in, or "resident" in the microchips.
+The hardware or computer itself may contain some programs that are built in, or “resident” in the microchips.
 Generally, these programs control the way in which the computer accesses and runs other programs from a disk or other storage media.
 Some computers, however, are designed to do only one task, and the program that controls that task is built into the computer hardware.
-A common example is a machine that is referred to as a "word processor," which cannot do tasks other than word processing.
+A common example is a machine referred to as a dedicated “word processor,” which performs only word-processing tasks.

 In computers that are designed to be able to do many things, however, only certain programs are built into the hardware.
-Most of the computer's tasks will be controlled by programs stored on a temporary medium such as a floppy disk and loaded into the computer so that the program resides in memory only while it is being used.
-The term "software" is used to refer to these programs.
+Most of the computer’s tasks are controlled by programs stored on storage devices such as hard drives or solid-state drives and loaded into the computer so that the program resides in memory only while it is being used.
+The term “software” is used to refer to these programs.
+Programs may also be stored and executed through secure cloud-based systems, allowing access across multiple devices without reliance on local storage.

 Some common activities that a computer program may instruct the computer to perform include: print on the screen; draw on the screen; make a sound; send or receive a signal through a cable, as when connecting to a modem, printer, or disk drive; ask a question (print on screen) and accept a user’s answer from the keyboard or other input device; evaluate conditions to decide whether to do A or B; and make calculations on numbers and manipulate symbols.

 The commands of a program are made up of a verb and an optional tag.
-For example, in one programming language, BASIC, the command to print HELLO on the screen is PRINT "HELLO" (verb, tag), and the command to end the program is END (verb).
+For example, in one programming language, BASIC, the command to print HELLO on the screen is PRINT “HELLO” (verb, tag), and the command to end the program is END (verb).
 The order of the commands depends upon the sequence of activities the computer is to perform and upon the programming language.
-Illustrations that follow use the programming language BASIC, which is a built-in language on most microcomputers.
+Illustrations that follow use the programming language BASIC, which is a built-in language on most personal computers (formerly called microcomputers).

 Computer programs and their subroutines are tools that extend the abilities of the mind.